Writing and Testing Rules

 This code lab assumes you have access to a Linux host (MacOS terminal with brew).
 This

-code lab also assumes you have "owner" access to an LC organization.
+code lab also assumes you have "owner" access to an LC Organization.
 If you don't have

 one already, create one, this code lab is compatible with the free tier that comes with